 The area around Alexandria and DC is filled with things to do and see.
 If you are a US history buff, you will be in heaven!
 Mount Vernon, the US Capitol, the Washington Monument, and so much more are close by.
 The National Mall is lined with great museums and art galleries, all open without charge to the public. + More info

 Responsibilities & Pets

 My dog is very old, very gentle, and very large.
-He has arthritis, so getting up and down the stairs to go out, and taking a walk once he's out, can be a bit difficult.
+He has arthritis, so getting up and down the stairs to go out, and taking a walk once he's out, can be a bit difficult (he does manage it on his own--no lifting required!).
 I feed him 3 times a day, and take him out for walks 4 times a day.
 Walks tend to be short and slow, but it's important to keep him moving.
 The rest of the time, he's curled up asleep on the floor (or occasionally on the sofa!).
 He does not sleep on the bed or cuddle a lot because he gets too hot, but he loves having his ears and belly scratched.
 He also loves being brushed and massaged.
 He gets medication daily for his arthritis; I pre-measure everything and put it in small containers to make it easy.
 There is also a family of foxes that I watch out for and feed.
 I saved them from dying of mange last year and continue to put out one cooked chicken leg every evening so that I can keep an eye on them and make sure they stay healthy.
 You may never even see them, since they come in the middle of the night and are very stealthy.
 The house is very low maintenance.
 I don't keep any living plants in the house, and the outside yard (garden) is taken care of by a lawn service.
 I have cleaning people who come every 2 weeks to take care of the house.
 Other than keeping it tidy or occasionally running the vacuum cleaner if the dog fur starts piling up (!), there won't be anything much to do.
 Mail will be stopped.